-She did, while the merchant sent for people who could make his will before he revealed his secret and died from it, for he loved her overmuch because she was both his cousin and the mother of his children, and he had lived with her for eighty-two years.
+She did, while he sent for people who could make his will before he revealed his secret and died from it, after living eighty-two long years.

 Having gathered all the family and his neighbours, he said to them, "My wife nags me to tell a secret.
 But if I tell it, I am as well as dead."

-His wife would still know the secret, so the merchant prepared to tell them - but then he heard one of his farm dogs say to the cock, "Our master is making ready for his death, and we dogs know why and mourn, but you just clap your wings and crows."
+His wife would still know the secret, so the merchant prepared to tell them - but then he overheard one of his farm dogs say to the cock, "Our master is making ready for his death.
+We dogs know why and mourn, but you just clap your wings and crows."

-The cock answered the dog, "Is that really so?
-Then our master lacks understanding and sense.
-If he cannot manage just a single wife, his life is out of control.
-I have a flock of fifty hens to take care of, and they are all well governed by me."
+The cock answered the dog, "Our master lacks sense.
+If he cannot manage just a single wife, his life is not in top order.
+I have a flock of fifty hens to take care of, and they are all well governed."

 The dog asked the cock, "What should he do, then?"

-The cock said, "He should get up and take some twigs from the mulberry tree over there and give her a sound beating till she cries: "I repent!
-I will not force you to tell your secret."
+The cock said, "He should get up and make her repent and not force him to tell his secret, of course.
 Then our master can sleep free from care and enjoy life."

-When the merchant heard the words of his cock to his dog, he stood up quickly and went to his wife's chamber, after cutting some mulberry twigs.
-Then he said, "Will you keep asking me questions about what is not your concern or not?"
+When the merchant heard these words, he stood up quickly and went to his wife's chamber after cutting some mulberry twigs.
+Then he said to her, "Will you keep asking me questions about what is not your concern?"

-She saw the twigs and understood what they meant, for she cried out: "I repent sincerely and wholesomely!
+She saw the twigs and cried out: "I repent wholesomely!
 I will ask you no more questions."

 Then she kissed him and he led her out of the room to the gathering, and said he did not have to reveal his secret after all, so he would not have to die.